-Figure 12: Simple 2D schematic showing the negative correlation between thickness and gray matter density.
-Gray colored pixels are the gray matter.
-The black circles are the contour of heat kernel.
-There are less gray matter pixels in region (c) than region (a) although the thickness in region (c) is thicker than that of region (a).
-The gray matter density in the middle of the gray matter (b) is close to 1 for all subject indicating very small betweensubject and between-group variability.
+Fig. 13.
+Simple 2-D schematic showing the negative correlation between thickness and gray matter density.
+Gray colored pixels are gray matter.
+Black circle is the contour of heat kernel.
+There are more gray matter pixels in region (a) than region (c) although the thickness in region (c) is thicker than that of region (a).
+The gray matter density in the middle of the gray matter (b) is 1 for almost all subject indicating very small between-subject and between-group variability.
 Because of the small between-group variability, VBM does not usually detect signal in the middle of the gray matter.
-Most of the significant signal detected in VBM is near the tissue boundary where the between-group variability is high.
+Most of significant signal detected in VBM is near the tissue boundary where the between-group variability is high.